outline/rich-markdown-editor/README.md

 Allows overriding of the placeholder text displayed in the main body content.
 The default is "Write something nice…".

-#### `emoji`
+#### `pretitle`

-An optional emoji character that will be prepended to the title.
+An optional pretitle that will be prepended to the title.
 This allows the main title text to remain aligned with the body content.

 #### `readOnly`